 There are also ways to set attainable goals in regards to your family’s exercise.
 Discuss with your family physical activities they enjoy and try doing them together (riding bikes at the beach, etc).
 Choose times that are realistic and get into a habit of making that time specifically for exercise.

 Again, if your children observe you taking care of your health and fitness, they are more likely to follow suit.
 One of the best gifts we as parents can give our families is a healthy outlook on life and their bodies, and the tools they need to stay healthy and strong for the rest of their lives.
 Teaching them longevity over short term health and guiding them into a healthy lifestyle free of over-processed foods, providing more fresh foods closer to natures source, and training them that exercise should be a part of their daily regime, will help them not only be healthier this year but for the coming years.

 Danielle Spangler, B.S.Kinesiology, is a pre and postnatal fitness specialist CPT and creator of the “Bionic Mommy Program” an all inclusive small group exercise program specifically designed for new and expectant mothers incorporating functional strength training with corrective exercises to rehabilitate the muscles of the CORE and pelvic floor.
 Danielle has worked with mothers and mothers to be” for years in achieving their fitness goals.
 You can take Danielle’s classes at Bionic Mommy in Hermosa, Center for Health and Fitness in Redondo or Adventureplex in Manhattan Beach.
-Contact Danielle at http://www.daniellespangler.com or [email protected].
+Contact Danielle at https://www.daniellespangler.com or email@example.com.

 Check out these additional articles by Danielle Spangler: